 Enjoy a stay at the Wanderers Rest, a small country guesthouse, set on the hillside at American River.
 Enjoy views of surrounding bushland with an emphasis on outdoor living.
 You’ll love their suites and dining options.

 If you’re up for a challenge, head to the Prospect Hill Track for a walk up the case of 500 steps.
 You’ll marvel at the look out over the most narrow section of Kangaroo Island.
 Allow just over half an hour for your return walk.

 This is Kangaroo Island’s premier surf beach, and has to be seen to be believed.
 American River to Pennington Bay is a 15 minute drive and you are basically going from one side of the island to the other as you traverse the narrowest part of the island!
 Ride the plank or simply marvel at the shifting forces of nature as the swell rolls in and out.
 Why not make an outing of it and take a picnic.
 If you’re staying nearby at the Mercure Kangaroo Island Lodge, they’ll even pack you a picnic and provide a beach umbrella!

 Grab a coffee and some homemade cake from the Beach Barista coffee van that is often located at Pennington Bay.
 You’ll also find milkshakes, toasties, ice creams and ask owners Kylie and Rob about their mysterious drink called “coffonic”.

-A short drive of 20 minutes or less will take you to Emu Ridge Eucalyptus Distillery, Clifford’s Honey Farm, Kangaroo Island Spirits, Kangaroo Island Brewery and many of the local wineries and cellar doors such as Bay of Shoals Wines, Dudley Wines, The Islander Estate Tasting Room, Amadio Wines and Springs Road Wines.
+A short drive of 20-30 minutes will take you to Emu Ridge Eucalyptus Distillery, Clifford’s Honey Farm, Kangaroo Island Spirits, Kangaroo Island Brewery and many of the local wineries and cellar doors such as Bay of Shoals Wines, Dudley Wines, The Islander Estate Tasting Room, Amadio Wines, False Cape Wines and Springs Road Wines.